 That’s a good question!
 If you’re a homeowner, construction project manager, contractor, or agent representing a homeowner, you can apply for a dumpster permit in Columbus, Ohio.

-The dumpster permit processing can take up to two weeks, so submitting your application ahead of time is crucial.
+The processing of a dumpster permit can take up to two weeks, so it’s crucial to submit your application ahead of time.

-At Dump A Box, we offer free consultations, and we can let you know if you need to obtain permits from The City of Columbus.
+At Dump A Box, we offer free consultations and can tell you if you need to obtain permits from the City of Columbus.